-Hydel scheme envisages the power generation from existing discharge canal and this development is without any additional poundage.
+1. Mini hydel scheme envisages the power generation from existing discharge canal and this development is without any additional poundage.
 Mini hydel development projects, while sharing all the benefits of hydro electric generation, harnesses a renewable source of energy in extremely environmentally benign manner.
-Social costs therefore are almost nil to even an environmental conscious state.
+Social cost therefore is almost nil to even an environmental conscious state.
 Being small it does not involve any additional submergence or violation of the sanctity of forests.